syuvivida/xtozh_common/lxplus_HTcondor/skimming/Guide/guide.md

 |exeMacro | your executed macro name|
 |outputVar | your output file name in exeMacro|
 |outputTransfer | transfering name of your outputfile |

 Explaination of variables in user setting area.
-* If you have some include file, you should add it in transfer_input_files list
+* NOTE: If you have some include file, you should add it in transfer_input_files list

 ### subMacro.sh
 This file is used to set environment variables in remote machine and run the executed macro.